pbotros/river/README.md

 sudo make install
 ```

 This will install the binary, `river-ingester`, in your default installation path (e.g. /usr/local/bin by default on Mac/Unix systems). `river-ingester` takes a number of parameters that control its behavior that are documented in its `--help` option.
+These parameters control the amount of time to wait before deleting data, the size of the batches written to disk, and the speed at which to consume data in the ingester.

-The Ingester is an almost-vanilla reader of the stream, reading alongside any other River StreamReaders.
+Under the hood, the Ingester is an almost-vanilla reader of the stream, reading alongside any other River StreamReaders.
 It reads some number of chunks of data and writes them to disk in these chunks to an intermediate parquet file.
 Intermediate parquet files are written in the ingestion directory as the stream is still going, with filenames in the pattern `data_0001.parquet`, `data_0002.parquet`, etc. Once the stream is terminated (i.e. whenever a StreamWriter#stop() is called for the stream), the ingester will combine each intermediate file into a single combined file, `data.parquet`, and delete the intermediate files.
 Note that the intermediate files are themselves wholly contained parquet files and can be read individually if desired.

 ## Performance

-On a 2019 16-inch Macbook Pro with 2.6 GHz i7 and 16GB ram, writing/reading to Redis at localhost, and with no data in Redis before testing, performance varies as a function of sample size:
+On a 2019 16-inch Macbook Pro with 2.6 GHz i7 and 16GB ram, writing/reading to Redis at localhost, and with no data in Redis before testing, performance varies as a function of sample size and batch size:

 ![Graph](https://raw.githubusercontent.com/pbotros/river/master/docs/performance.png)